smarigowda/thecloudbootcamp/README.md

 ## Run Terraform Commands

 - `terraform init`
-- `terraform plan -out=myPlan.tfplan`
+- `terraform plan -var-file=test-environment.tfvars -out=myPlan.tfplan`
 - `terraform apply myPlan.tfplan`
-- `terraform destroy`
+- `terraform destroy -var-file=test-environment.tfvars`

 Ask Chat GPT what each of the above command does

 ## Learnings

-- Input variables can have values provided using variable definitions file `terraform.tfvars`
+- Input variables can have values provided using any variable definitions file